niw/iOS18NeuralEngineBugTestApp/README.md

 iOS 18 Neural Engine Bug
 ========================

-This is a minium iOS application project to reproduce a bug related to predicate a specific model on Neural Engine on iOS 18 devices.
+This is a minium iOS application project to reproduce a CoreML bug caused with a specific model on Neural Engine on iOS 18 devices.

 The bug is reported as FB15290156.